att-innovate/onap-ns-operator-portal/README.md

 - In the root of the directory run `yarn start`.
 - Navigate to `localhost:3000/dashboard`.

+# What are We Showing?

+- Instantiation and monitoring of Private Platinum Service (eMBB service design).
+- Instantiation and monitoring of Private Silver Service (eMBB service design).

 # Important Notes on Demo Limitations

 1. If you hit `Cmd/Ctrl` + `R`, the entire local cache is refreshed, and since there is no backing DB, and the